Teachers don’t have it easy when it comes to applying for jobs.

 What other sections can improve a teaching resume?

-- You’ve carefully chosen the skills to emphasize based on the job description and a careful study of the school’s needs.
+Carefully choose the skills to emphasize based on the job description, and a careful study of the school’s needs.